pumpkinzomb/zombcoin/README.md

 go version
 ```

 - Git clone this repository and install dependencies by go module.

+## Steps of Course
+- I followed steps with commit messages

+1. Make an module of blockchain
+2. Build a explorer server for viewing blockchain's data